 — Luke 2:21-24 NLT

-Even though this was the world that Christ created, he came to this world and lived within its boundaries.
-His parents followed the requirements of the Old Testament Law and had him circumcised.
-After Mary's 40-day wait of purification, she and Joseph took Jesus to the Temple where they went through the ceremony of dedication and redemption of the firstborn.
-Their offering of birds rather than a lamb indicates their status as common or poorer folks.
-Luke makes perfectly clear that the people out of whom the hope of all people came were poor, devout, obedient, simple, and faithful.
-Even today, when people recognize they are not above God's call to obedience, and when they are faithful, God works to bring salvation.
-This is not a story about the power of the high and mighty of Jesus day, but of poor devout folks who were faithful to the Almighty!
+Even though Jesus had created this world, he came here and lived within the world's boundaries.
+His parents followed the requirements of the Old Testament law and had him circumcised.
+After Mary's 40-day wait of purification, she and Joseph took Jesus to the Temple where they went through the ceremony of dedication for him since he was the firstborn and male.
+Their offering of birds rather than a lamb indicates their status as poorer folks.
+Luke makes clear that these people were poor, devout, obedient, and faithful, although the hope of all the world came through them.
+And to this day when people recognize they are not above God's call to obedience and when they are faithful, God works to bring salvation.
+This story is not about the power of the high and mighty of Jesus' day, but about poor devout folks who were faithful to the Almighty!

-O God, Master of the universe and ruler of my heart, give me a heart of faithful obedience like I see in Zechariah, Elizabeth, Joseph, and Mary.
-Help me raise up my children with examples of faithfulness and obedience.
-Banish arrogance and self-seeking, not only from my heart, but from all in my influence for generations to come.
-Use us as a place to give birth to hope through your Son in whose name I pray.
+O God, Master of the universe and ruler of my heart, give me a heart of faithful obedience like I see in Zechariah, Elizabeth, Joseph, and Mary in this account of Jesus' birth.
+Help me raise my children with examples of faithfulness and obedience.
+Banish arrogance and self-seeking, not only from my heart but also from all in my influence for generations to come.
+Use us as a place to give birth to hope through your Son, in whose name I pray.
 Amen.